Refrigeration Monitoring

 Facilio's Next-Gen Refrigerant Tracking & Leak Detection Software Solution!

-Apart from transitioning away from high-GWP refrigerants, the new regulations also require robust refrigerant oversight, including quarterly manual inspections or continuous monitoring via automated leak detection systems.
-While this mandates added diligence, it also incentivizes maximizing operational efficiency.
+Apart from transitioning away from high-GWP refrigerants, the new regulations also require robust refrigerant oversight, including quarterly manual inspections or continuous refrigeration monitoring via automated leak detection systems.
+While this added diligence might seem like a burden, it’s actually an opportunity to optimize operations and reduce long-term costs.

-Here’s how you can get ahead of the regulations and smoothen your transition:
+Here’s how you can stay ahead of the regulations and smoothen your transition:

-a.
-Appliances with over 15+ lbs. of a HFC refrigerant or a substitute with a GWP > 53 for large commercial settings
+a) Appliances with 15+ lbs. of HFC refrigerant or a substitute with a GWP > 53 for large commercial setups.

-b.
-Mandatory automatic leak detection systems (ALDS) for new and existing large commercial systems with over 1500+ lbs. of a HFC refrigerant or a substitute with a GWP > 53
+b) Mandatory automatic leak detection systems (ALDS) for new and existing large systems with over 1500+ lbs. of HFC refrigerant or a substitute with a GWP > 53.

-• Consider retrofitting existing equipment with conversion kits that use low-GWP alternatives.
+You can also consider retrofitting older systems with conversion kits that utilize low-GWP alternatives.

 3. Leverage IoT-based connected refrigeration CMMS software like Facilio

 The AIM Act goes beyond simply preventing the use of environmentally damaging gases.
-It also takes a proactive approach by regulating leak detection and ensuring strict compliance.
+It also takes a proactive approach by regulating leak detection and strict compliance management.

 To manage refrigeration compliance, a CMMS platform like Facilio offers potent solutions to navigate the HFC phaseout.